 About Our Students

-Over the past five or six years, we have brought together students and researchers from countries around the world, including France, Iran, Norway, Denmark, Gaza, Canada, and the UK, drawing from a wide variety of schools, including Vassar, Reed, Evergreen, Brown, University of Oregon, University of Michigan, University of St Andrews, Marlboro, Gonzaga, Loyola, San Francisco State, CalArts, School of the Art Institute of Chicago, Queen’s University, Pennsylvania State, St. John's, and the University of California, Berkeley, among others, with degrees in almost every discipline in the arts, humanities, sciences, and social sciences as well as law, medical research, and other professions.
+Over the past six years, we have brought together students and researchers from countries around the world, including France, Iran, Norway, Denmark, Gaza, Canada, and the UK, drawing from a wide variety of schools, including Vassar, Reed, Evergreen, Brown, University of Oregon, University of Michigan, University of St Andrews, Marlboro, Gonzaga, Loyola, San Francisco State, CalArts, School of the Art Institute of Chicago, Queen’s University, Pennsylvania State, St. John's, and the University of California, Berkeley, among others, with degrees in almost every discipline in the arts, humanities, sciences, and social sciences as well as law, medical research, and other professions.

 Students have held internships at Cabinet Magazine, Upfor Gallery, PDX Contemporary, Portlandia, Barang Films, Portland Institute for Contemporary Art, Tin House, Yale Union, Center for Land Use Interpretation (CLUI), Bud Clark Commons, the Donald E. Long Detention Center, Caldera, Hollywood Theater, the Independent Publishing Resource Center (IPRC), and the City of Portland, among others.
 Students have presented their research at conferences across the country, including the Hannah Arendt Circle, Society for Cinema & Media Studies, SVA, Popular Culture Association/American Culture Association on Critical Information, Under Western Skies, Khyber Centre for the Arts, University of Chicago, and the University of California, Berkeley, to mention but a few.
 Recently, three CT+CR graduates were invited to present papers at the annual conference of the Media Ecology Association.